THE BIG PICTURE ON DISTRIBUTION STRATEGY

 3. Rationalize – Shed points of distribution that are non-productive, or are not aligned with the brand, customers, markets, or other business model elements

 1. Optimize Channel Partners

 In the end, the relationship between a company and its channel partners always comes down to value.
 The more value a company can drive through a channel partner, the more the channel partner will focus on the company.
-Channel partnerships are a co-dependent relationship.
-Similar to overall business model strategy, it is crucial to differentiate the customer value proposition and amplify the sales and marketing strategies within a channel partner, while providing them efficient processes and operations.
+Channel partnerships are co-dependent relationships.
+Similar to the overall business model strategy, it is crucial to differentiate the customer value proposition and amplify the sales and marketing strategies within a channel partner while providing them with efficient processes and operations.

 So, when thinking about growing sales within existing channel partners, answer the following questions:

 How can you differentiate your value proposition with and improve the overall economics for your distribution partners?